In Globasa, a relatively strict word order is applied within phrases.

 The day when I arrive is Monday.

-Mi no suki loka hu mi ergo (denloka).
+Mi no suki to hu mi ergo denloka.

-"I don't like the location which I work (there)."
+"I don't like it which I work there."

 I don't like where I work.

-Am gibe tas mi (den)to hu mi vole da.
+Am gibe tas mi to hu mi vole da.

 Give me what I want.